Racialized man covering mouth

 Mother Fucker

-“Mother fucker,” sometimes abbreviated as “mofo,” is usually considered highly offensive and rarely used in the literal sense.
+“Mother fucker” (sometimes abbreviated as “mofo”) is mostly considered highly offensive and rarely used in the literal sense.
 Usually, it refers to a mean, despicable, or vicious person or any particularly difficult or frustrating situation.
-Alternatively, it can be a term of admiration (“badass motherfucker”) or as emphasis to denote an extreme ("It's colder than a mother fucker outside.")
+Alternatively, it can be a term of admiration (“badass mother fucker”) or as emphasis to denote an extreme ("It's colder than a mother fucker outside.")
 Interestingly, Norman Mailer was particularly fond of using this profanity.

 Shit

 “Shit,” which originated in old English, literally means fecal matter.
 However, that doesn’t mean it’s always a bad thing.
-People use this word in many ways today to describe nonsense/lies (“You’re full of shit!”), something of little value (“This video game is a piece of shit!”), a despicable person (“You’re a shit-head!”), people who cause problems ("Shit disturber!"), something really good ("This new coffee place has some good shit!"), being scared ("You scared the shit out of me!"), or as an exclamation of disbelief ("That person won a leadership award - no shit!!")
+People use this word in many ways today to describe nonsense or lies (“You’re full of shit!”), something of little value (“This video game is a piece of shit!”), a despicable person (“You’re a shit-head!”), people who cause problems ("Shit disturber!"), something really good ("This new coffee place has some good shit!"), being scared ("You scared the shit out of me!"), or as an exclamation of disbelief ("That person won a leadership award - no shit!")

 Context, Context, Context

-A part of bringing a DEI lens to conversations about swearing is remembering that many dimensions of a person may influence how they respond to swearing.
+We think an important part of conversations about swearing is remembering that many dimensions of a person may influence how they respond to swearing.
 Someone’s comfort level with swearing depends not just on their personality and rigid standards of professionalism but also their cultural background and trauma history.

 For some, swearing can develop rapport.
 For others who have harmful relationships to swearing, it can reduce the chances for building trust and comradery.
 This is why context is so important.
 Swearing that hurts others should be reevaluated, yet swearing that simply invites accusations of “impoliteness” is in a far greyer area, and we want folks to dig deeper.